sakuttomon/CS416-Sound/notebook.md

   - _Short_ - Sound ends abruptly after "key is released", due to little time allocated for sound to fade to silence.
   - _Long_ - Sound flows gracefully into silence, fit for notes intended to complement others as it drifts off.
   - Not necessary if sustain is already set to minimum since sound would have already reached silence.

+### 11/14/24 - MIDI Input for Chiptune Project

+I was given the suggestion to instead rely on MIDI files as my input rather than manual note strings typed in by a user.
+Since MIDI files often offer multiple channels with detailed note information, I would be given more freedom to focus on the chiptune sound generation.

+The libraries [`mido`](https://github.com/mido/mido) or [`pretty_midi`](https://github.com/craffel/pretty-midi) will parse notes, and
+I will ideally need to extract the start time, end time, and note pitches to correspond to frequences.
+The velocity will indicate the intensity or volume for each note, which can be mapped to ADSR parameters.

+To further emphasize the chiptune aesthetic, I was suggested to add "chiptune noise" alongside the MIDI note conversion.
+I took this as perhaps adding a layer of noise percussion (e.g. white noise) to mimic sharp snares that retro music tend to express due to limited sound output systems.
+Some other ideas to possibly experiment with after extracting the MIDI notes:

+- Apply a vibrato frequency fluctuation on melody notes to make them feel more pronounced and definitive.
+- Introduce short bursts of (possibly neighboring) notes to add a "glitchy" feeling for background effects.